sadmanhsakib/LaunchMate/README.md

 1. Clone the GitHub repository.<br>
 2. Create a ".env" file in the same directory and open it. <br>
 3. Write: URLS=.
 Add the paths inside the double inverted commas.
 Be sure to separate the paths with a comma(,) in between and ensure that there are no whitespaces. <br>
 4. On the next line in the ".env" folder, write: SHORTCUTS=.
-Add the paths that you want to delete every week in here.<br>
+Add the paths of the shortcuts that you want to open in here.
+Be sure to include the extension i.e.(.lnk)<br>
 5. If you don't want to add any url or shortcut, don't add anything.
 Just keep it like this: URLS/SHORTCUTS=
 6. Open the Task Scheduler.
 (If you are not using Windows, please follow the instructions for your operating system.)<br>
 7. Create a new task for the script.
 (Trigger can be whatever the user wants.
 Personally, I set the trigger to "At log on".
 Then, repeat this task every 4 hours indefinitely.)<br>